Pet Ultrasound

 Ultrasound, a peek inside the body

 Our doctors and vet nurses at Tequesta Vet Clinic all use our high-quality ultrasound.
-In April of 2019, Dr. Joi upgraded her “nice” ultrasound to what could be described as the “race car” of ultrasound units.
 We are clearly not internists nor radiologists, but we can often identify diseases in our practice without having to send you to a specialist.
-Luckily, we’ve now teamed up with Dr Jen Ayoub, a board certified veterinary internal medicine specialist who will come into our clinic for consults and ultrasound.

 Our Expertise

 All the doctors at our practice also know their way around an ultrasound, but don’t have the same level of an internist nor boarded radiologist.
-We typically charge $115 for Global FAST scans in our clinic by Dr. Joi and Dr. Kate.
-Our in-house ultrasound scans may direct us to bring in Dr Ayoub or send you to a specialty hospital for a ultrasound.
+Our in-house ultrasound scans may direct us to send you to a specialty hospital for a ultrasound.
 Oftentimes, we may just make the diagnosis ourselves.
 We use our ultrasound all day long for simple things such as collecting urine to more advanced looks such as during triage of an ill pet.

 Again, we use our ultrasound all day long and wonder how we ever practiced without it.